Anti-Christian sentiment: Late modern period

+Anti-Western pamphlet issued in China during the Boxer Rebellion, depicting Jesuit missionaries (derogatorily labelled as ghosts) bowing down before a pig, as the Chinese word for pig (猪, pronounced zhū), sounded similar to the word for 'Lord' (主, pronounced zhǔ) used by Chinese Christians.

+In China, during the Ming and Qing dynasties, particularly in the late Qing period, "教案" (anti-missionary incidents) were frequent.
+During the Taiping Rebellion, Qing official Zeng Guofan, in his "Proclamation Against the Cantonese Bandits" (《讨粤匪檄》), equated the God Worshipping Society with Catholicism.
+This led those who hated the Taiping Rebellion to direct their resentment towards Catholicism.
+The Boxer Rebellion saw attacks on Christians and the destruction of churches.
+According to official Chinese statistics, "from 1840 to 1900, there were over 400 anti-missionary incidents across China.

 William Kingdon Clifford was outspoken about Christianity as a drag on progress.
 He was personified by Mr. Saunders in the novel The New Republic by W. H. Mallock in 1878.
 For example, ‘All our doubts on this matter,’ said Mr. Saunders, ‘are simply due to that dense pestiferous fog of crazed sentiment that still hides our view, but which the present generation has sternly set its face to dispel and conquer.
 Science will drain the marshy grounds of the human mind, so that the deadly malaria of Christianity, which has already destroyed two civilisations, shall never be fatal to a third.’

 Christians fleeing their homes in the Ottoman Empire, c.
 1922.
 Many Christians were persecuted and/or killed during the Armenian genocide, Greek genocide, and Assyrian genocide.

 When British writer Charles Montagu Doughty journeyed around Arabia, the local Bedouins said to him, "Thou wast safe in thine own country, though mightest have continued there; but since thou art come into the land of the Moslemin [Muslims], God has delivered thee into our hands to die—so perish all the Nasara [Christians]!
 And be burned in hell with your father, Sheytan [Satan]."
 Doughty also records how Muslims in Arabia would, while circling around the Kaaba, supplicate Allah to "curse and destroy" the Jews and Christians.